Consensys/doc.tessera/docs/HowTo/Configure/Transaction-manager.md

 ### How to enable

 The data recovery mechanism is intended to be a "switch-on" feature as a startup command.
 The times when you will need this will be known prior to starting the application (usually after a disaster event).
 When starting Tessera, simply add the following property to the startup command: `-Dspring.profiles.active=enable-sync-poller`.
-This should go before any jar or class definitions, e.g. `java -Dspring.profiles.active=enable-sync-poller -jar tessera.jar -configfile config.json`.
+This should go before any jar or class definitions, for example `java -Dspring.profiles.active=enable-sync-poller -jar tessera.jar -configfile config.json`.

 ### How it works